2019 Big 12 Conference football season

-The 2019 Big 12 Conference football season represented the 24th season of Big 12 conference football, taking place during the 2019 NCAA Division I FBS football season.
-The season began with non-conference play on Thursday, August 29, 2019.
-Conference play began on Saturday, September 21, 2019.
+The 2019 Big 12 Conference football season was the 24th season of Big 12 conference football, taking place during the 2019 NCAA Division I FBS football season.
+The season began with non-conference play on August 29, 2019.
+Conference play began on September 21, 2019.
 The entire schedule was released on October 18, 2018.

-The 2019 season eas the eighth for the Big 12 since the early-2010s conference realignment brought the Big 12 membership to its current form.
+The 2019 season was the eighth for the Big 12 since the early-2010s conference realignment brought the Big 12 membership to its current form.

-As a ten–team league, the Big 12 played a nine-game round-robin conference schedule and each member played three non-conference games – one of which must be against a Power Five conference foe.
+As a ten–team league, the Big 12 played a nine-game round-robin conference schedule and each member played three non-conference games, one of which had to be against a Power Five conference foe.
 The regular season was followed by a conference championship game played between the regular-season champion and the regular-season runner-up.
-The 2019 Big 12 Championship Game was held at AT&T Stadium in Arlington, Texas on Saturday, December 7, 2019.
+The 2019 Big 12 Championship Game was held at AT&T Stadium in Arlington, Texas, on Saturday, December 7, 2019.